JohnTrentonCary/DineroMultiTool/README.md

   * Sub Block Size
   * Associativity

- * Associativity hit and missPenalty are optional however, CPI will not be calculated without them
+ * Associativity hit and missPenalty are optional however, CPI will not be calculated without them.

 * For every set of numbers you wish to use as a range (12 through 15) you must include a colon between the 2 numbers with no spaces.
 For example: 12:15

 * For any of the arguments, you can add a "P" before the ":" if you wish to use 2 raised to exponents instead of the value stated.
-For example, the line "L1InstSizeP: 8" would convert 256, in otherword it would perform 2^8
+For example, the line "L1InstSizeP: 8" would convert 256, in otherword it would perform 2^8.

 * The default for ThreadLimit is whatever OpenMP calculates as the safe number of threads to run.
 Additionally, only the first number of this argument will be read.
 The others will be ignored and thrown out.